 For example, a servitude may have been created to meet future needs.
 Also, the dismantling of a line in a right-of-way does not revoke the servitude.
 As long as there is a servitude on the land, it should be assumed that the electrical equipment (poles, towers, portal structures) is operational or may eventually be operated on the land.

-Hydro-Québec may use public roads or assert its right of way over private property under the Hydro-Québec Act and the Civil Code of Québec in order to access a power line right-of-way or other facilities belonging to it.
-Should access result in damage, land owners will be compensated.
+To access a power line right-of-way or other facilities belonging to it, Hydro-Québec may use public roads or assert its right-of-way over private property under the Hydro-Québec Act and the Civil Code of Québec.
+Should this access result in damage, land owners will be compensated.